 The funds will be contributed to an entity or entities engaged in these activities, such as the East Bay Regional Park District and the Livermore Area Regional Park District.
-Conservation efforts may include constructing and installing nest boxes and perches, conducting an awareness campaign to reduce the use of rodenticide, and conducting research to benefit raptors.
+Conservation efforts may include constructing and installing nest boxes and perches, conducting an awareness campaign to reduce the use of rodenticide, and conducting research to benefit raptors and other birds.
 The specific conservation effort to be pursued will be submitted to the County for approval as part of the avian conservation strategy review process.
 The donation receipt will be provided to the County as evidence of payment.

-The first contributions for any given project will be based on the estimated number of raptor fatalities as described above in this measure or as developed in the project-specific EIR for future projects.
-Funds for subsequent 10-year installments will be provided on the basis of the average annual raptor fatality rates determined through postconstruction monitoring efforts, allowing for a one-time adjustment within each 10-year increment after the results of the monitoring efforts are available.
-If fewer raptor fatalities are detected through the monitoring effort, the second installment amount may be reduced to account for the difference between the first estimated numbers and the monitoring results.
-In the event of such an adjustment, and on each ten-year anniversary, projected costs shall be adjusted for inflation (from the base amount described above) according to the CPI through the remainder of the ten-year term or the subsequent ten-year term.
-Review shall occur at the time that monitoring reports are accepted by the Planning Director showing a change in total raptor fatalities for the project.
-All eight raptor species listed in Table 3.4-4 shall be accounted for in estimating the payment.
+The first contributions for any given project will be based on the estimated number of avian fatalities as estimated in this EIR.
+Funds for subsequent 10-year installments will be provided on the basis of the average annual avian fatality rates determined through postconstruction monitoring efforts, allowing for a one-time adjustment within each 10-year increment after the results of the monitoring efforts are available.
+If fewer avian fatalities are detected through the monitoring effort, the second installment amount may be reduced to account for the difference between the first estimated numbers and the monitoring results.
+In the event of such an adjustment, and on each 10-year anniversary, projected costs shall be adjusted for inflation (from the base amount described above) according to the consumer price index (CPI) through the remainder of the 10-year term or the subsequent 10-year term.
+Review shall occur at the time that monitoring reports are accepted by the Planning Director showing a change in total avian fatalities for the project.
+All avian species listed in Table 3.4-4 shall be accounted for in estimating the payment.

-Contribute to regional conservation of raptor habitat.
-Project proponents may address • regional conservation of raptor habitat by funding the acquisition of conservation easements within the APWRA or on lands in the same eco-region outside the APWRA, subject to County approval, for the purpose of long-term regional conservation of raptor habitat.
-Lands proposed for conservation must be well-managed grazing lands similar to those on which the projects have been developed.
-Project proponents will fund the regional conservation and improvement of lands (through habitat enhancement, lead abatement activities, elimination of rodenticides, and/or other measures) using a number of acres equivalent to the conservation benefit of the raptor recovery and conservation efforts described above, or as determined through a project-specific REA (see example REA in Appendix C4).
-The conservation lands must be provided for compensation of a minimum of 10 years of raptor fatalities, as 10-year increments will minimize the transaction costs associated with the identification and conservation of lands, thereby increasing overall cost effectiveness.
+• Contribute to regional conservation of avian habitat.
+Project proponents may address regional conservation of habitat for raptors and other birds by funding the acquisition of conservation easements within the APWRA or on lands in the same eco-region outside the APWRA, subject to County approval, for the purpose of long-term regional conservation of raptor habitat.
+Lands proposed for conservation must provide habitat similar to and in area proportional to habitats on lands within the project site.
+Project proponents will fund the regional conservation and improvement of lands (through habitat enhancement, lead abatement activities, elimination of rodenticides, and/or other measures) using a number of acres equivalent to the conservation benefit of the avian recovery and conservation efforts described above, or as determined through a project-specific REA (see example REA in PEIR Appendix C4).
+The conservation lands must be provided for compensation of a minimum of 10 years of avian fatalities, as 10-year increments will minimize the transaction costs associated with the identification and conservation of lands, thereby increasing overall cost effectiveness.
 The conservation easements will be held by an organization whose mission is to purchase and/or otherwise conserve lands, such as The Trust for Public Lands, The Nature Conservancy, California Rangeland Trust, or the East Bay Regional Parks District.
-The project proponents will obtain approval from the County regarding the amount of conserved lands, any enhancements proposed to increase raptor habitat value, and the entity holding the lands and/or conservation easement.
+The project proponents will obtain approval from the County regarding the amount of conserved lands, any enhancements proposed to increase raptor and other avian habitat value, and the entity holding the lands and/or conservation easement.